MAXbrainRUS/rocket-bank-statement-parser/README.md

 # Description

-"Rocket parser" is a simple program provide converting Rocket Bank's (https://rocketbank.ru/) statement from .pdf format to .csv format.
+"Rocket parser" is a simple program provide converting bank's statement to .csv format for some programs for budget accounting (ex.
+MoneyPro).
-It is useful for import your transactions to some programs for budget accounting.
+It also support customizing category filling by transaction description.

 ## Category filling